g-ford/cradle/part5/README.markdown

 #Let's build a compiler (in Haskell): Part 5 - Doing it with Types

-Up until now, I have been doing a near direct translation of Crenshaws' tutorial to Haskell.
-After reading Andersons' paper _Parsing with Haskell_ [1] I realised that Haskell has a very powerful Type system for a reason.
+Up until now, I have been doing a near direct translation of Crenshaws tutorial to Haskell.
+After reading Andersons paper _Parsing with Haskell_ [1] I realised that Haskell has a very powerful Type system for a reason.

 ## Defining the Types